gaultier/blog/an_amusing_go_static_analysis_blindspot.md

-Title: An amusing Go static analysis blindspot
+Title: An amusing blindspot in Go's static analysis
 Tags: Go
 ---